Frozen yogurt

 Frozen yogurt (also known as frogurt or by the tradename Froyo; /ˈfroʊjoʊ/) is a frozen dessert made with yogurt and sometimes other dairy and non-dairy products.
 Frozen yogurt is a frozen product containing the same basic ingredients as ice cream, but contains live bacterial cultures.

 Usually more tart than ice cream (the tanginess in part due to the lactic acid in the yogurt), as well as lower in fat (due to the use of milk instead of cream), it is different from ice milk and conventional soft serve.
 Unlike yogurt, frozen yogurt is not regulated by the U.S. Food and Drug Administration (FDA), but is regulated by some U.S. states, such as California.

 History

 Frozen yogurt was invented in New England, United States, in the 1970s.
-The American frozen dessert chain Pinkberry is credited for allowing people to customize their frozen yogurt with toppings, while another chain, 16 Handles is credited for introducing multi-choice self-service machines.
+The American frozen dessert chain Pinkberry allows people to customize their frozen yogurt with toppings, while another chain, 16 Handles introduced multi-choice self-service machines.